Tuition and Financial Aid

 - Pay full tuition for each year enrolled in full-time study at the School of Medicine and pay a registration fee during the year the student is not in the standard curriculum.
 Health insurance will be provided at the student rate by Yale University Health Services while paying the full tuition.
 The student is responsible for signing up for their own health insurance at Yale University Health Services (YUHS) when paying the registration fee and will not be automatically billed by YUHS.

-- Split the tuition and registration fee over a two-year period.
+- Split the tuition and registration fee over a two-year period for Extended Study.
 Pay one-half of the current rate of tuition and one-half of the registration fee each year.
 The total amount will be charged in two installments, for each semester.
 In this case, the student’s health insurance will be provided at the student rate by Yale University Health Services for both years that split tuition is being paid and students will be automatically billed for the YHP.

 Students enrolled in a Joint Degree Program at Yale will have to pay the required tuition of the other degree program but will not have to pay the registration fee at the medical school.